 3. Add the squash and zucchini with a touch more oil and saute for a few more minutes

-4. Add tomatoes and touch more oil, stir to incorporate
+4. Add tomatoes and stir to incorporate

 5. Add apple cider vinegar, stir